mapbiomas/brazil-urban-area/README.md

 - UFBA <br/>

 # About
-This documentation contains general information about the urban areas mapping procedures developed by MapBiomas project in Collection 10 products.
-Both the concepts that were applied and the main accuracy results are detailed in the Algorithm Theoretical Basis Document (ATBD) about urban areas (see https://mapbiomas.org/).
-Here we highlight the sequential procedures to classify urban areas from satellite imagery and reference base-maps.<br/>
+This documentation provides general information on the urban area mapping procedures developed by the MapBiomas Project for Collection 10 products.
+The applied concepts and the main accuracy results are presented in the Algorithm Theoretical Basis Document (ATBD) for urban areas (see https://mapbiomas.org/).
+Here we highlight the sequential procedures to map urban areas based on satellite imagery and reference base-maps.<br/>

 # How to use
 ## Basics